liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. don't be mad at me
 1. I have not announced my arrival in Hangzhou
 1. food products have to undergo product grading
-1. the government is more effective than we tend to think
+1. the government is more effective than we tend to think; the government is more effective than we incline to think
 1. the effect of the medicine is noticeable
 1. he has to cater to his boss
 1. the powers of a judge are defined by law